OpenCity2k/SC2k-docs/simulation spec.md

 - More power capacity is needed if utilization reaches 98%.
 - Churches are automatically built every 2,500 sims, but only replace an existing 2x2 residential building.
 - Residential recreation demand only crops up after 10,000 population.
+  - Each tile of a recreation building increases the demand cap by 1,000 (except the large park, which is 1,000/3).
     - A marina increases the residential demand cap by 9,000 total.
-  - A big park increases the residential demand cap by 3,000.
+    - A big park increases the residential demand cap by 3,000 total.
-  - Zoos and stadiums each increase the residential demand cap by 16,000.
+    - Zoos and stadiums each increase the residential demand cap by 16,000 total.
 - Airport demand is every 10,000 commercial population (potentially only the runway cross counts).
 - A road connection satisfied 2,000 commercial population demand.
-- Seaport demand is every 10,000 industrial population (only the pier counts).
+- Seaport demand is every 10,000 industrial population (only the crane counts).
 - A rail connection also satisfies 10,000 industrial population.
 - A highway connection also satisfies 10,000 industrial population.